-2.2 Command line (batch) execution
+2.2 Batch execution

-This execution is commanded by a different executable ('smarts295bat').
-When it is invoked, execution is done transparently and directly (without any user intervention), using the default input/output file names.
+This execution is commanded by a different executable ('smarts295bat.exe').
+When this executable is invoked by double clicking, execution is done transparently and directly (without any user intervention), using the default input/output file names.
 It provides maximum speed of execution.
+This executable is also called by the User Interface file 'smarts295.xls', see Section 4.5.